mikieyx/4Mail/readme.md

 - Click on the "send" button.
 - The system will send that message to everyone in the chat room.

-8. Receive a chat message:
+8. Receive A Chat Message:

 - Navigate to the 4Mail website.
 - Log in to your account.